sietse333/Oba-voor-Oma/README.md

 **User story**

 As an older person i want to navigate the Oba website without any confusion.
-I also want to filter trough the different release dates of the books.
+I also want to filter through the different release dates of the books.

 ![gang](https://user-images.githubusercontent.com/43068118/158881159-ba67a5a8-ce33-433e-b105-61a8146ea813.png)

 **How to install**